Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

-At stage $0$, we set $F_0^0$ to contain $y_0=0$ and $y_1=1$ as the identity elements of $F$.
-We also use Theorem \ref{thm:Harrington} to define a Rabin embedding of $\Q$ into a computable presentation $\Fhat_0=\Fhat_{0,0}=\Fhat_{1,0}$ of its differential closure $\Qhat$, for reasons explained below.
-We set $g_0(y_0)$ and $g_0(y_1)$ equal to the identity elements in $\Fhat_0$.
-It would be natural to define triples such as $(y_0,y_0,y_0)$ and $(y_0,y_1,y_1)$ to lie in the addition relation for $F_0$, and $(y_0,y_0)$ and $(y_1,y_0)$ to lie in the differentiation relation, and so on.
-There would be no harm in doing so for finitely many tuples, but, in line with the construction of the rest of $F$, the actual step is that we add $Y_0$ and $(Y_1-1)$ to the set $U_0$, i.e., to the computable enumeration of the set $U$ of those differential polynomials $f\in\Q\{ Y_0,Y_1,\ldots\}$ for which $f(y_0,y_1,\ldots)=0$ in $F$.
-This is equally strong, and as with the relations, it does not yet commit $y_1+y_1$ to equal any particular element of $F$.
-It also parallels our process for approximating $K$, which uses minimal differential polynomials rather than using the relations directly, and this will simplify the construction.
-In order to use the differential polynomials this way, though, we will need to be able to consider the finite set $U_s$ at each stage and decide, for each $m$, just what minimal differential polynomial (over the higher-priority elements of $F$) we have committed $y_m$ to satisfy.
-The content of the following lemma is that we can do so.
+At stage $0$, we set $F_0$ to contain $y_0=0$ and $y_1=1$ as the identity elements of $F$. \comment{ It would be natural to define triples such as $(y_0,y_0,y_0)$ and $(y_0,y_1,y_1)$ to lie in the addition relation for $F_0$, and $(y_0,y_0)$ and $(y_1,y_0)$ to lie in the differentiation relation, and so on.
+There would be no harm in doing so for finitely many tuples, but, in line with the construction of the rest of $F$, } The actual step is that we add $Y_0$ and $(Y_1-1)$ to the set $U_0$, i.e., to the computable enumeration of the set $U$ of those differential polynomials $f\in\Q\{ Y_0,Y_1,\ldots\}$ for which $f(y_0,y_1,\ldots)=0$ in $F$.
+This is equally strong and will simplify the construction, since it parallels our process for approximating $K$, which uses minimal differential polynomials rather than using the relations directly.
+In order to use the differential polynomials this way, we will need to be able to consider the finite set $U_s$ at each stage and decide, for each $m$, just what minimal polynomial (over the higher-priority elements of $F$) we have committed $y_m$ to satisfy.
+This requires the following lemma.